damiVongola/Lab-4/README.md

         - Use Dense layer with softmax activation for output layer with size 10
           - Use glorot_uniform(xavier initialization) as kernel_initializer
           - Use zero initialization for biases
-          - Use sigmoid as activation function
+          - Use softmax as activation function
           - Use L2 regularization with weight of 0.001
       - Compile model
         - Use sgd as optimizer